dlu-ch/dlb/doc/cmd_tool.rst

 .. class:: Tool.Input

-   A :class:`dlb.cmd.Tool.DependencyRole` which describes an input dependency of a tool.
+   A :class:`dlb.ex.Tool.DependencyRole` which describes an input dependency of a tool.

    The :term:`tool instance` must be rerun if it (e.g. the content of a file) has changed compared to the state before it was executed.

 .. class:: Tool.Intermediate

-   A :class:`dlb.cmd.Tool.DependencyRole` which describes an intermediate dependency of a tool.
+   A :class:`dlb.ex.Tool.DependencyRole` which describes an intermediate dependency of a tool.

    Such a dependency (e.g. a directory for caching) is expected not to be accessed while the tool instance is running.

 .. class:: Tool.Output

-   A :class:`dlb.cmd.Tool.DependencyRole` which describes an output dependency of a tool.
+   A :class:`dlb.ex.Tool.DependencyRole` which describes an output dependency of a tool.

    The dependency (e.g. a file) is removed before the tool instance starts running if it exists.
    After the execution of the tool it must exist.

 These classes are used for structure only; they have no meaningful attributes or methods.
 Concrete dependencies can only be assigned to *concrete dependency roles*.
-The according classes are inner classes of :class:`dlb.cmd.Tool.Input`, :class:`dlb.cmd.Tool.Intermediate` and :class:`dlb.cmd.Tool.Output` and derived from these.
+The according classes are inner classes of :class:`dlb.ex.Tool.Input`, :class:`dlb.ex.Tool.Intermediate` and :class:`dlb.ex.Tool.Output` and derived from these.
-Example: :class:`dlb.cmd.Tool.Output.Directory` is a concrete output dependency role (a subclass of :class:`dlb.cmd.Tool.Output`).
+Example: :class:`dlb.ex.Tool.Output.Directory` is a concrete output dependency role (a subclass of :class:`dlb.ex.Tool.Output`).

 Concrete Dependency Role Classes and Objects
 --------------------------------------------

-Their objects are used to declare dependency roles in tools (subclasses of :class:`dlb.cmd.Tool`).
+Their objects are used to declare dependency roles in tools (subclasses of :class:`dlb.ex.Tool`).

 .. graphviz::